Alcatraz is Open

 How to Get There

-The following SF Municipal Railway (MUNI) bus lines stop within three blocks of THE Hornblower Alcatraz Landing at Pier 33:
+The following MUNI bus lines stop within three blocks of Hornblower Alcatraz Landing at Pier 33:

 F Line streetcar.
 The most direct route.
 Use the Bay Street stop